 Law Practice Management

-This does mean that the online fax company you choose will be hosting your law firm’s confidential data.
-And because you have an ethical obligation to ensure that client data remains confidential, you must ensure that you understand how the data will be handled by that company.
-That ethical duty includes knowing where the servers on which the data will be stored are located, who will have access to the data, and how and when it will be backed up, among other things.
+And, as is always the case, whenever you entrust your law firm’s data to a third party, you have an ethical obligation to thoroughly vet the technology provider that will be hosting and storing your data.
+This includes ensuring that you understand how the data will be handled by that company; where the servers on which the data will be stored are located; who will have access to the data; and how and when it will be backed up, among other things.

 Nicole Black is a Rochester, New York, attorney, author, journalist and the legal technology evangelist at MyCase, legal practice management software for small firms.
 She is the nationally recognized author of Cloud Computing for Lawyers and is co-author of Social Media for Lawyers: The Next Frontier, both published by the American Bar Association.
 She also is co-author of Criminal Law in New York, a Thomson Reuters treatise.
 She writes regular columns for ABAJournal.com, Above the Law and the Daily Record, has authored hundreds of articles for other publications, and regularly speaks at conferences regarding the intersection of law and emerging technologies.
 Follow her on Twitter @nikiblack, or she can be reached at email@example.com.